samchon/samchon/README.md

 ![TypeScript](https://img.shields.io/badge/-TypeScript-007acc?style=for-the-badge&logo=typescript&logoColor=fff)
 <!-- ![Rust](https://img.shields.io/badge/-Rust-000000?style=for-the-badge&logo=rust&logoColor=fff) -->

-I've studied programming for 25 years since 1998.
-For the long time, I've developed many programs and also have enjoyed lots of chances that can enhance my abilities dramatically.
-Therefore, I say with confident, "I am one of the best programmers in my home country, the South Korea."
+I have studied programming for 25 years since 1998.
+During that time, I developed many programs and had many opportunities to improve my skills dramatically.
+So I confidently say, "I am one of the best programmers in my country, Korea."

-Also, I develop open source projects.
-Developing a program, if I feel a new feature is required or find some ordinary feature is not enough, then I develop an open source component in my leisure time.
-When such leisure developments are accumulated and they're following a paradigm or pattern, they would be re-generated to a new open source project, as you can see from the below.
+I also develop open source projects.
+When developing a program, I develop open-source components in my spare time when I feel that I need new features or that the usual features are not good enough.
+If these leisure developments are cumulative and follow a single paradigm or pattern, they will be re-created as new open-source projects, as seen below.